CooperToons HomePage CooperToons Art Previous Next

 Actually the indicus stuff refers - not surprisingly - to the cattle from India, zebu cattle, commonly referred to as the Brahman.
 They are characterized by a distinctive and prominent hump on the shoulders.
 Taurus refers to cattle hailing from Europe.

 It is well established that the Texas Longhorn Cows - although these particularly beasties are from Pennsylvania - are descended from the first cattle brought over on the expeditions of Christopher Columbus.
 So they are bos taurus.
 But the oddity is that Texas bovines look so different from those of the Iberian Peninsula.
 Actually the Texan cattle looks most similar to the Spanish Cachena breed which in turns has a similarity to the African cows often called Watusi or Masai cattle.
-But the distinctive and long horns of the longhorns must have developed after the Spanish cattle got loose and began living wild in the American Southwest.
+Ultimately the Spanish cattle got loose and began living wild in the American Southwest.

 It's natural but not correct to think that all American cattle were descended from the longhorns.
 Angus came from Scotland, Herefords from England, and Holsteins from Holland.
 The reasons for the importance of longhorns in American history is one of practicality.
 The longhorns were there for the pickin'.
 You could round 'em up and head 'em out.
 But the disadvantage - the long horns - slowly led to the shorter horned varieties gaining prominence.